 The Internal Revenue Service (IRS) taxes disability insurance benefits from individually owned policies as well as group- and government-sponsored plans.
 The determining factors of taxing disability payments depend on the insurance plans and how they are funded or how much the applicants earn.
-The amount of disability benefits that is considered taxable compensation is over 80 percent in some cases.
+The amount of disability benefits that are considered taxable compensation is over 80 percent in some cases.

 About Disability Insurance